csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **6.1.4.1 Generalized Projection**

-The first operation is the **generalized-projection** operation, which extends the projection operation by allowing operations such as arithmetic and string func- tions to be used in the projection list.
+The first operation is the **generalized-projection** operation, which extends the projection operation by allowing operations such as arithmetic and string functions to be used in the projection list.
 The generalized-projection operation has the form:

 _F_1_,F_2_,...,Fn_(_E_)